 War of Conquest returns!

-War of Conquest is finally coming back, and it’s better than ever.
-One of the first MMO strategy games, the original War of Conquest had a successful run from 2002 through 2011.
-The new game, already in development for over two years, builds on the essence of the original while featuring updated graphics and a far greater variety of tactical possibilities!
+War of Conquest is finally back, and it’s better than ever.
+One of the first free MMO strategy games, the original War of Conquest had a successful run from 2002 through 2011.
+The new game, in development for three years, builds on the essence of the original while featuring updated graphics and a far greater variety of tactical possibilities!

 Thanks to our many generous backers, our Kickstarter campaign was a success!
 We’ve raised the funds needed both to make War of Conquest look and sound fantastic, and to relaunch it in today’s ultra-competitive gaming market.
-The next step is the testing phase, to work out bugs and fine tune the game mechanics.
-Open beta has begun, and you can download the game client here and start playing right now!
-Finally, the new War of Conquest is expected to be released for PC, iOS and Android later in 2018.
+After months of beta testing, War of Conquest has launched on Steam Early Access!
+After finishing and polishing the game based on player feedback, final release is expected in 2019 for Windows, Android, iOS and Linux.
+Download War of Conquest here or on Steam to start playing right now!

 What is War of Conquest?

 a single vast game world with thousands of other players.
 This is not one of those games where your kingdom sits alone on its own map.
 In War of Conquest your nation is deep in the fray, carving out a place for itself and fending off usurpers.
 Forge alliances with other nations to share crucial resources.
 Develop your nation on your own, enlist a team of friends to build your nation with you, or join forces with another player’s nation.

 an ingenious system of defenses by combining dozens of different kinds of barriers, weapons and traps.
 Master strategies for defending the land and resources that your nation captures, and for neutralizing the strategies of your enemies.
 Your nation may be invaded over and over, but each time you’ll rebuild stronger and more adeptly than ever.